Patient Guide To Total Hip Replacement

-Hip replacement is a highly effective and safe procedure that can reduce your pain and help you get back to your routine activities.
-However, Dr. Parminder Singh believes that to assist in your recovery following your hip replacement surgery, it is important for you to know about the surgery prior to arriving at either St Vincent’s Private East Melbourne, Epworth Eastern Private Hospital, Epworth Richmond Private Hospital, Waverly Private Hospital, or the Bays Hospital.
+Welcome to Parminder J Singh’s patient guide to Total Hip Replacement.
+To help assist in your recovery, it is important for you to know about the surgery prior to you arriving to St Vincent’s Private East Melbourne or Epworth Eastern Private Hospital, Epworth Richmond Private Hospital or Waverly Private Hospital.

 This guide is designed for patients who have already decided to have joint replacement surgery.
-Because every patient and procedure is unique, this guide cannot fully address all of your enquiries.
-This manual is not a substitute for obtaining medical advice from your surgeon.
-However, by reading this guide, you may be better able to anticipate what will happen and come up with questions for Mr. Parminder Singh.
-Remember that Mr. Parminder Singh will make an effort to address any questions you may have during your consultation if this patient information guide fails to adequately address them.
-Mr. Singh and his surgical team will practise in accordance with the ethical standards defined by the Australian Medical Council.
+Every patient and every operation is unique and therefore this guide will not be able to answer all your questions.
+This guide is not a substitute for obtaining medical advice from your surgeon.
+However, this guide may assist you to get a better understanding of what to expect and it may help you think of questions to ask Dr Parminder Singh.
+If this patient information guide does not answer your questions, remember that Dr Parminder Singh will do his best to do so at your consultation.
+Dr Singh and his surgical team will practice in accordance with the ethical standards defined by the Australian Medical Council.

-The principle aim of hip replacement is to reduce your pain, correct any deformity, restore mobility that is impeded by your hip, and enhance the quality of your life.
+The principle aims of the hip replacement are to reduce your pain, correct any deformity, enhance your mobility that is impeded by your hip and improve the quality of your life.
 This can be achieved in up to 95% of cases.
-A hip replacement in Melbourne involves replacing a hip joint that has been damaged or worn away, usually by arthritis or injury.
+The hip replacement involves replacing a hip joint that has been damaged or worn away, usually by arthritis or injury.

 WHAT IS ARTHRITIS?

 Osteoarthritis is characterised by joint pain and mobility impairment associated with the gradual wearing of cartilage.
-The wear and tear of the joint frequently results in pain, stiffness, and reduced movement.
+The wear and tear of the joint frequently results in pain, stiffness and reduced movement.
 The clinical diagnosis is usually based on the presence of joint symptoms and evidence of a reduction of joint space seen on the x-ray.
-There are different types of arthritis that cause joint pain, for example, osteoarthritis, rheumatoid arthritis, and post-traumatic arthritis.
+There are different types of arthritis causing joint pain for example osteoarthritis, rheumatoid arthritis and post traumatic arthritis.

 HOW COMMON IS ARTHRITIS?

-Osteoarthritis is the most common form of chronic arthritis, and the hip is the second most commonly affected joint in the body.
+Osteoarthritis is the most common form of chronic arthritis.
 The condition affects approximately 1.4 million Australians, or approximately 7.3% of the population.
 The prevalence of osteoarthritis increases with age.
-Osteoarthritis most commonly develops between the ages of 45 and 90.
-Less commonly, osteoarthritis occurs under the age of 45 and may well be associated with an underlying risk factor for the development of premature arthritis.
-The pain and disability associated with osteoarthritis affect approximately 10% of men and 18% of women over 60 years of age.
+Osteoarthritis most commonly develops between the ages of 45 to 90 years.
+The pain and disability associated with osteoarthritis affects approximately 10% of men and 18% of women over 60 years of age.
 The incidence and prevalence of osteoarthritis will continue to rise as the population ages.
+The hip is the second most commonly affected joint in the body.

 THE HIP JOINT